 If a Parkinson’s diagnosis is in question, the neurologist may order an imaging scan to check for problems with the structure of the brain.
 Imaging scans sometimes used include magnetic resonance imaging (MRI), functional MRI (fMRI), or positron emission tomography (PET).

-Between 10 and 15 percent of Parkinson’s cases are thought to be directly caused by a genetic defect inherited from parents.
+Between 10 percent and 15 percent of Parkinson’s cases are thought to be directly caused by a genetic defect inherited from parents.
 If your doctor suspects familial Parkinson’s, they may order a blood test to check for specific genetic markers.
 Blood samples can also be tested for evidence of cardiovascular problems that could be contributing to parkinsonism.